ChijinZ/Minerva/README.md

 **NOTE**: This is just a prototype to reproduce experiments in our research paper.
 Some features are built as dynamic shared objects and their source code is not published.

+**NOTE 2**: According to our experiments, SaGe (https://github.com/ChijinZ/SaGe-Browser-Fuzzer), another browser fuzzer, has a better performance compared to Minerva.
+In addition, SaGe is easier to use IMO.
+Please try it.

 ## Environment

 We tested Minerva on Ubuntu 20.04 and Ubuntu 22.04.